We are now accepting Sponsorships for this exciting livestream event. Click here to learn more.

 Covid and its ensuing safety protocols have devastated the live performing Arts community, large scale productions of Nutcracker performances are fiscally and logistically improbable.
 In an effort to keep this beloved tradition alive, thriving – and current – we have an exciting project in production, placing us at forefront of the transforming dance community in our Nutcracker Film project.

-The film will be shot on location using the iconic sites, cultural organizations, and businesses of our community as a way to showcase our wonderful community.
+The film was shot on location using the iconic sites, cultural organizations, and businesses of our community as a way to showcase our wonderful community.

 Each character in the second act represents a holiday treat.
-‘Spanish’ (chocolate) would be filmed in one of our local chocolate or candy stores.
-‘Arabian’ (coffee) could be filmed in one of our coffee shops, ‘Russian’ in one of our new breweries.
-The film will showcase what an incredible place Greensburg, and surrounding towns are to visit and shop.
-The hope is to include baristas, shop owners, community leaders and maybe a Judge or two in the background or perhaps even a bit involved with the dancers.
+‘Coffee' (Arabian) was filmed at the White Rabbit coffee house, ‘Russian’ in one of our new breweries.
+The Invisible Man The film will showcase what an incredible place Greensburg, and surrounding towns are to visit and shop.

 Our goal is to create a truly collaborative production.
 As we build awareness and excitement for these projects, we will be creating access for donations through a crowdfunding source.
 We ask you contribute by raising awareness of the project throughout the community through your social and business networks.
 Contribute your talent as a performer or artist, the resources of your business in materials or expertise, donate or just help spread the word.

 Sign up to join in the project.
 Tell us about yourself, and how you can contribute.